dereksasthav/address_validator/README.md

 # address_validator
-Validates addresses with API
+Validates input addresses with API and writes validated responses to file

 Author: Derek Sasthav

-## Setup:
+## Setup
 This program can be executed in the command line with Python.

 First, you must activate a virtual environment and install the proper packages per the requirements.txt file